diskoverdata/diskover-docs/source_files/intro_guide_intended_for_user.md

-*This guide is intended for the daily operations of Diskover.*
+*This guide is intended for the daily operations of Diskover's core features.*